-requently, employers will exclude certain groups of employees from participation in a retirement plan.
+Some employers want to exclude certain groups of employees from participation in a retirement plan.
 These might be groups of employees located in a certain plant or state.
 Sometimes a plan covers only salaried employees, excluding hourly employees.
 Employees covered by collective bargaining agreements are often excluded (unless coverage under the plan has been negotiated).
 Employers also tend to exclude part-time employees working less than 20 hours per week or five months in any plan year.

 "It is our view...that regardless of whether the exclusion of part-time employees satisfies Section 410(b), such exclusion violates Section 410(a).
 Section 410(a) and Section 410(b) impose independent requirements on plans, both of which must be satisfied in order for a plan to remain qualified."

-"Part-time employees can no longer be excluded from the plan if they would earn 1,000 hours or more during the plan year."
+This means that part-time employees can no longer be excluded from the plan if they would earn 1,000 hours or more during the plan year.

 In either case, a plan must be able to show that it covers at least 70 percent of the non-highly compensated employees who meet the eligibility standard, typically 1,000 hours in a 12 month period.
 It has been thought that an employer could exclude part-time employees, even though they might meet the 1,000 hour per year service requirement, as long as the 70 percent test under 410(b) was met.
 That is, if part-timers were counted for testing purposes, but the plan still met the 70 percent test, there was no violation of Code Section 410.